photoprism/photoprism-docs/docs/getting-started/nas/portainer/index.md

 photoprism backup --help
 ```

-PhotoPrism's command-line interface is also well suited for job automation using a [scheduler](https://dl.photoprism.app/docker/scheduler/).
+The command-line interface is also well suited for job automation using a [scheduler](https://dl.photoprism.app/docker/scheduler/).

 #### Examples